scarletbright/avalanche-docs/docs/v1.0/en/tutorials/atomic-swap.md

 {
     "jsonrpc": "2.0",
     "result": {
-        "address": "Bg6e45gxCUTLXcfUuoy3go2U6V3bRZ5jH",
-        "nonce": "1",
-        "balance": "500"
+        "balance": "20000",
+        "utxoIDs": [
+            {
+                "txID": "2sxo3ySETZ4xzXqAtgsUvZ5pdkqG4SML4c7Z7NoKLZcp77YNXC",
+                "outputIndex": 0
+            }
+        ]
     },
-    "id": 1
+    "id": 84
 }
 ```

 Woo!
 We successfully moved AVAX from the X-Chain to the P-Chain.
-Now we can use the AVAX held by this P-Chain account to provide a stake in order to validate the Default Subnet.
+Now we can use the AVAX held by this P-Chain address to provide a stake in order to validate the Default Subnet.

 ## Export AVAX from the P-Chain to the X-Chain